-New York Times columnist hailed the election of Donald Trump as a "complete repudiation of Barack Obama."
+A 26 November 2016 piece by New York Times columnist Maureen Dowd contains a long passage welcoming the election of Donald Trump as "a complete repudiation of Barack Obama."

 It is well known that New York Times political columnist Maureen Dowd is not a fan of President-elect Donald Trump (nor he of her, for that matter, having called Dowd "wacky" and a "neurotic dope" in angry tweets), so Facebook users were quite surprised to see blurbs in their news feeds a month or so after the election for an column in which she seemingly hailed Trump's election as a welcome corrective to eight years of rule by liberal Democrats: